QuietMisdreavus/micro.quietmisdreavus.net/_posts/2022-12-24-running-mastodon-on-arch-linux.markdown

 -----

 Because of the way system libraries are upgraded, many native extensions to Ruby gems can fail to link against them after an upgrade.
-Because of this, i tend to include an `rm -rf vendor node_modules` before each `bundle install && yarn install` during an update.
+Because of this, i tend to include an `rm -rf vendor/bundle node_modules` before each `bundle install && yarn install` during an update.

 -----